Lilou Macé: Juicy Living Tour

 Shortly after moving to Chicago, on 9 November 2006, Mace met Oprah Winfrey during an episode of The Oprah Winfrey Show on the theme of “Dream Jobs”.

 This experience inspired her to start interviewing and a few months later, with no television or broadcasting background, Macé went on to produce and host a new-age cable TV show on CAN TV called My Juicy Life.
 This show aimed at inspiring people to fully live their purpose and passions in life, and featured authors such as John Gray, Sonia Choquette, and Karyn Calabrese.
 Ever since, she has been interviewing and video-blogging on YouTube.
 This became a new-age online show called the Juicy Living Tour, broadcast on YouTube and supported via donations.

 The Juicy Living Tour is now called Lilou Macé TV.
 Mace travels the world and interviews people that share their life story, lessons and advice to live a fulfilled life.
 Mace has over 3000 videos and interviews online in English, French, Korean, Italian, Spanish, Japanese and has 42 million video views.
-She is described by her community as a bubbly personality that is refreshing and offers an uplifting point of view on life.
 In France Mace's show is called La Télé de Lilou.
 Her channel is also active in South America, mainly Argentina, Uruguay and Brazil.